npchapagain/jepsen/cassandra/analysis/README.md

 *Collection tests* and *Counter* test have no associated tuning parameters.

+##### A note on counter tests for Cassandra 3.6
+As for this writing, the results of counter tests for C* 3.6 are indeterminate.
+It was observed that *all* counter tests were failing.
+In detail, the read values were often `nil` and when valid numbers, always fell well outside the valid window.
+As a control, I re-ran these tests without introducing an nemesis and discovered the same behavior.
+Given this, no conclusion should be drawn.
+My lead hypothesis is a compatibilty issue with the underlying clojure CQL clients, but I've yet had the chance to explore this matter in depth.

 <sub>*Other possible values used but not currently published: `any` for ANY `2` for TWO.
 They may appear here at a future point.</sub>

 ### Code changes